 Feel free to request information to learn more about our admissions process, programs, and events.

-Harvard Divinity School attracts a talented and diverse student body engaged with the rich theological questions that undergird much of today’s scholarly, political, and social world.
+Harvard Divinity School attracts a talented and diverse student body who prepare for lives of leadership, ministry, and scholarship.

 HDS graduates go on to a wide variety of professions and vocations, including ordained and lay ministry; chaplaincy; higher education teaching and research; public and private secondary education; community development, advocacy, and human services; management and consulting, especially nonprofit; public policy, law, conflict resolution, and mediation; the arts, publishing, communications, and media.

-In considering applicants, the HDS Admissions Committee uses selection criteria aimed at admitting a class that represents a wide range of academic interests, personal experiences and aspirations, and diversity in age, gender, religion, geographic region, race and ethnicity, and academic background.
+HDS uses selection criteria aimed at admitting a class that represents a wide range of academic interests, personal experiences and aspirations, and diversity in age, gender, religion, geographic region, race and ethnicity, and academic background.

 Diversity and Explorations is an HDS initiative intended to interest students underrepresented in the graduate study of religion, ministry, and theology.

 In the spirit of Harvard University's commitment to assuring broader access to its educational resources, HDS provides financial aid to all students who demonstrate financial need.

 - Review our academic programs in detail